How Do You Calculate Centripetal Force

 Centripetal force is governed by Newton's second law (F = ma), where the acceleration is centripetal acceleration (a = v²/r).
 This acceleration is always directed toward the center of the circle and is perpendicular to the object's velocity.

 It's crucial to distinguish between centripetal and centrifugal force.
-Plus, centrifugal force is often described as the "outward" force felt during circular motion, but it's actually a fictitious force that appears in rotating reference frames.
+Centrifugal force is often described as the "outward" force felt during circular motion, but it's actually a fictitious force that appears in rotating reference frames.
 In an inertial reference frame, only centripetal force exists—there's no outward force acting on the object.

 Practical Applications